GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

    11 Mb, 16 Mb, 27 Mb, 58 Mb, 214 Mb, 778 Mb, and 2.6 Gb respectively).
 Once
    one of these have been downloaded any future reference will simply obtain the file from **$GMT_USERDIR** (except if explicitly removed by the user).
+   Note: The four highest resolutions are the original data sets SRTM15+, SRTM30+, ETOPO1 and ETOPO2V2.
+Lower resolutions are spherically Gaussian-filtered versions of ETOPO1.
 #.
 If a file is given as a full URL, starting with **http://**, **https://**,
    or **ftp://**, then the file will be downloaded to **DIR_CACHE** and subsequently read from there (until removed by the user).
 If the URL is actually a CGI Get